MidnattLantern/native-counter/README.md

 I'm expanding my knowledge from React Vite to React Native with this project.
 This will allow me to get started developing iPhone apps.
 It's a gentle transition if you know JavaScript and TypeScript.

+This is RnD for combining mathmatics with UX.
+It's an early attempt and this subject will need many revisions as I get more familiar with elements of mathmatics, programming and UX.

 Font used: Faculty Glyphic borrowed from Google Fonts.